Mogara/QSanguosha/README.md

 1. Framework
     * Open source with Qt graphics view framework
     * Use FMOD as sound engine
-    * Use plib as joystick backend
+    * Use Freetype in Font Rendering
-    * Use Lua as AI script
+    * Use Lua as AI and extension script

 2. Operation experience
     * Full package (include all yoka extension package)
-    * Drag card to target to use card
     * Keyboard shortcut
+    * Double-click to use cards
     * Cards sorting (by card type and card suit)
     * Multilayer display when cards are more than an upperlimit

 3. Extensible
     * Some MODs are available based on this game
+    * Lua Packages are supported in this game